department-of-veterans-affairs/va.gov-team/platform/testing/contract-testing/how-to-use-pact-for-contract-testing.md

 6. If verification has failed for any pact, FE engineers should discuss with BE engineers to resolve the failure.
    **The branch should not be merged until the `can-i-deploy` task is successful.**
    FE should adjust the pact or BE should update provider states or API responses to accommodate the pact.
-   If the resolution only involves BE changes, wait for tohse changes to get merged and re-run the vets-website CI pipeline.
+   If the resolution only involves BE changes, wait for those changes to get merged and re-run the vets-website CI pipeline.

 #### Back-end workflow